 Specific Inspection Guidance

 For mobile devices possessed in a vehicle or on a trailer, the inspector should have the licensee demonstrate its method for using two independent physical controls to secure material from unauthorized removal.
 If locks are used with chains or cables, the licensee should explain how access to the keys is limited to authorized individuals.
 The licensee’s vehicle-disabling measures, such as ignition cutoff, trailer hitch locks, wheel locks (“boots”), or other methods should be reviewed.
-[If a vehicle is left unattended, the licensee have a way to monitor and immediately detect, assess, and respond to an actual or attempted theft, sabotage, or diversion.]
+[If a vehicle is left unattended, inspectors should be cognizant that the licensee is required to have a way to monitor and immediately detect, assess, and respond to an actual or attempted theft, sabotage, or diversion.]
 Site-specific policies addressing emergency situations (e.g., explosions, fires, toxic releases) may require that vehicles remain accessible at all times.

 03.02.08 Security Program Review